karolina-j/karolina-j.github.io/_posts/2025-03-18-welcome-to-jekyll.markdown

 <iframe src="/assets/gdp_medal_japan.html" height="700px" width="100%" style="border:none;"></iframe>
 <div style="caption-side: bottom; font-size: 0.9em; margin-top: 5px; color: #666; text-align: left; padding: 4px; font-weight: normal; font-style: italic;">Fig 8.
 Japan’s GDP per capita and Olympic medal counts (1972–2022): As Japan’s economic prosperity increased, both Summer and Winter Olympic medal totals generally rose, highlighting the link between national wealth and Olympic success.</div>
 <br />

 As Japan’s economy grew in the 1980s and stabilized in the 2000s, its Olympic performance also remained strong, particularly in Summer Games.
+This period of economic prosperity enabled significant investment in sports infrastructure, athlete development, and coaching, helping Japan maintain a competitive edge on the world stage.
+Notably, Japan’s medal counts have been especially high in sports like judo, gymnastics, and swimming-disciplines where the country has established deep traditions and consistently nurtured elite talent.

 <iframe src="/assets/gdp_medal_hungary.html" height="600px" width="100%" style="border:none;"></iframe>
 <div style="caption-side: bottom; font-size: 0.9em; margin-top: 5px; color: #666; text-align: left; padding: 4px; font-weight: normal; font-style: italic;">Fig 9.
 Hungary’s GDP per capita and Olympic medal counts (1972–2022): Despite steady economic growth, Hungary’s Summer Olympic medal totals have fluctuated, suggesting that rising national wealth does not always directly translate to increased Olympic success.</div>
 <br />
-Despite a more modest GDP, Hungary has remained a strong Summer Olympics participant, showing how cultural tradition, sports specialization, and targeted support can rival economic advantages.
+Conversely, Hungary’s economic growth has not always translated directly into more medals, highlighting that tradition, specialization, and focused support can be just as important as wealth.
+For example, Hungary has maintained world-class excellence in water polo, winning more Olympic gold medals in the sport than any other nation.
+This enduring success is rooted in a deep sporting tradition and targeted investment in specific disciplines, demonstrating how a country’s cultural focus and legacy in certain sports can sustain high performance even when broader economic advantages fluctuate.

 Together, these visualizations show that while wealth doesn’t guarantee Olympic success, it offers a clear advantage — especially when combined with national investment, sports infrastructure, and cultural support.